 How many managers with other work responsibilities have been told to pick up the role of designated Data Protection Officer?
-Not all businesses employ a full time Data Protection Officer so, the role is allocated to an existing member of staff, probably without any additional budget!
+More than a few we think.
+Not all businesses employ a full time Data Protection Officer so the role is allocated to an existing member of staff, probably without any additional budget!

 Whether or not a full time, trained and experienced DPO is required will depend on the circumstances of the personal data processed by the business, but you have to accept that if the business requires a designated DPO, there is already a level of risk identified in that processing which would tend to indicate that some level of skill and experience is required.
 Also the GDPR expressly states that the DPO should be knowledgeable about the business itself and data protection law.

 The role of Data Protection Officer is a statutory role and there are formal obligations and duties to carry out.
-Even where the role is advisory rather than mandatory it is good practice to undertake checks on data protection compliance.
+Even where the role is advisory (if you don’t need a DPO it is still a good idea to appoint someone to be the central contact for data protection queries but use a different job title) rather than mandatory it is good practice to undertake checks on data protection compliance.
 Where certain processing activity requires the designation of a DPO, his or her compliance activities are not restricted to the higher risk processing activity but should encompass all the data processing activity undertaken by the organisation.

 So how do you stretch existing resources to carry out the role to a good standard?

 Our top tips for the DPO on a shoestring budget

 - Plan the year ahead.
 Pick up the higher risk areas to focus on, prioritise new projects (undertaking Data Protection Impact Assessments) and schedule what time is available to target risk hotspots.
 Ensure senior management understand the approach, approve the work plan and receive progress reports.
 If asked to deviate from the plan, ask what additional resource will be available.